 They just can’t help themselves.

-Like those movies where the victim is tied to a chair in a leaking basement or remote warehouse… beaten, bleeding, shirt torn, helpless…
+It reminds me of those movies where the victim is tied to a chair in a leaking basement or remote warehouse… beaten, bleeding, shirt torn, helpless…

 And the captor is drunk with the power of having full domination over another human being.